Cyber Risks to Small and Medium Businesses

 Major retailers, medical providers and large financial institutions are all too often in the headlines for cyber breaches resulting in the loss of customer data, public trust and millions of dollars.
 Everyone agrees that these institutions are constantly under attack by domestic and foreign organized cybercrime rings.

-When my role at Vestige expanded into Cybersecurity, I was surprised to learn that smaller financial groups such as mortgage brokers, investment advisors, title companies and small banks are facing the same risks as the Fortune 500 without the protection of highly credentialed IT engineers, investigators, multi-million-dollar security hardware and software defenses.
+When my role at Vestige expanded into Cybersecurity, I was surprised to learn that smaller financial groups such as mortgage brokers, investment advisors, title companies and small banks are facing the same cyber security risks as the Fortune 500 without the protection of highly credentialed IT engineers, investigators, multi-million-dollar security hardware and software defenses.

 Loosely organized criminal enterprises in Nigeria, India and the US have joined resources to defraud consumers out of $3.3 billion, an increase of $1.5 billion from 2019.

 As we have experienced in our investigations, these criminal enterprises are utilizing advanced techniques and strategies to get between our clients and their banks, suppliers, technology and even their clients.
 Many small businesses, even sole proprietorships are targeted and become victims to structured, researched and detailed attacks.
 I was surprised to learn that cyber-crime targets are stalked with the goal of creating very detailed profiles which enables the cyber-criminals to infiltrate the defenses that are in place.

 In one of my first matters, Vestige was engaged by a client who had fallen victim to a Business Email Account Compromise (BEC).
 Here’s a brief summary of example small business cyber security risks:

 Example 1: Customer/Vendor Payment Diversion | Business Email Compromise (BEC)